radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 #### Delegated Administration Roles

 The roles and corresponding required permissions are described in the table below.
+For descriptions of each permission, see [Delegated Administration Permissions](#delegated-administration-permissions).

 Role	| Required Permissions (Value of vdPrivilege)
 -|-